Individual, Couples, Remote, and Group Therapy with Long Island Psychology – Dr. Marc Shulman and His Team of Therapists

 We have two offices on Long Island, both in Nassau County.
 We are happy to meet with you at any time in either of our locations for in-person services for both individuals and couples.
 Because we are able to offer remote therapy services, we are available to meet with clients anywhere in New York State, outside of our local service area, all via phone or Internet.

-Our offices are located in Garden City and Rockville Centre.
+Our offices are located in Garden City, Rockville Centre, and Roslyn Heights.
 We are conveniently located for those located in: